lifeisstillgood/softwaremind/docs/conceptchapters/masteroverview.rst

 Chapters

 - software literacy
+  What is the idea
+  it affects everything
+  So let's look at everything - walk thru second third order effects all over

 - programmable company
+  If everyone is literate what can change about the company? why is it different

+- swardley maps, coase and
+  org design

+- model monitor mentor

 - maps and war games - org design and eco systems - coase

+- social media - lots to discuss but it's not one thing - mixing publishing and printing and feed selection and discovery - also moderator problem is really not a problem for facebook - it's that we published every conversation in every pub in the world.
+This really is an education issue

+- moop - how to be better ...

+- education - mastery learning as a basis - means learning via computers - but also implies moop and other areas (ie better financial sense)
-- morality and software - everything requires upfront design including moral decisions - how does democracy handle the trolley problem

-- see the covid decision process in number 10 - clearly sub optimal - it's that each decision must be made in assumption  it's going to be shown how it was made - so make the org do it that way anyway - the org infrastructure (civil service - model monitor mentor) is there while the policy decisions are human
+- regulation morality and software - everything requires upfront design including moral decisions - how does democracy handle the trolley problem see the covid decision process in number 10 - clearly sub optimal - it's that each decision must be made in assumption  it's going to be shown how it was made - so make the org do it that way anyway - the org infrastructure (civil service - model monitor mentor) is there while the policy decisions are human

 - is it all in the model?
 No but we must talk models - software again - good software modelling languages